anntnzrb/_nixrice/docs/README.txt

   *2022-04-26* - switch to /GNU Stow/.

-  - this repository literally emulated the structure of a `~/' directory prior to the switch.
+  - this repository emulated the structure of a `~/' directory prior to the switch.

   *2021-06-02* - License switch /GPLv2/ -> /GPLv3/.